kentstephen/imdb_postgres_elt_python/README.md

 ## This project a continuation of [imdb_postgres_elt](https://github.com/kentstephen/imdb_postgres_elt)

-This Python program runs the complete ELT of that repo, but a little easier.
+The Python program runs the complete ELT of that repo, but a little easier.
 I'll refer you to the link above for the description of the SQL transformations

 ## First you need to enter your credentials in [pg_config.py](https://github.com/kentstephen/imdb_postgres_elt_python/blob/main/pg_config.py)